Dreyfus affair: Trial and acquittal of Esterhazy

 Although protected by the General Staff and therefore by the government, Esterhazy was obliged to admit authorship of the Francophobe letters published by Le Figaro.
 This convinced the Office of the General Staff to find a way to stop the questions, doubts, and the beginnings of demands for justice.
 The idea was to require Esterhazy to demand a trial and be acquitted, to stop the noise and allow a return to order.
 Thus, to finally exonerate him, according to the old rule Res judicata pro veritate habetur, Esterhazy was set to appear before a military court on 10 January 1898.
 A "delayed" closed court trial was pronounced.
 Esterhazy was notified of the matter on the following day, along with guidance on the defensive line to take.
 The trial was not normal: the civil trial Mathieu and Lucy Dreyfus requested was denied, and the three handwriting experts decided the writing in the bordereau was not Esterhazy's.
 The accused was applauded and the witnesses booed and jeered.
 Pellieux intervened to defend the General Staff without legal substance.
 The real accused was Picquart, who was dishonoured by all the military protagonists of the affair.
 Esterhazy was acquitted unanimously the next day after just three minutes of deliberation.
 With all the cheering, it was difficult for Esterhazy to make his way toward the exit, where some 1,500 people were waiting.

 By error an innocent person was convicted, but on order the guilty party was acquitted.
 For many moderate Republicans it was an intolerable infringement of the fundamental values they defended.
 The acquittal of Esterhazy therefore brought about a change of strategy for the Dreyfusards.
 Liberalism-friendly Scheurer-Kestner and Reinach, took more combative and rebellious action.
-In response to the acquittal, large and violent riots by anti-Dreyfusards and anti-Semites broke out across France.
+In response to the acquittal, large and violent riots by anti-Dreyfusards and antisemites broke out across France.